 - 1. Values in table apply to both combustible and non-combustible surfaces. - 2.
 Additional clearance may be required to allow for coil removal.
 See Table 3 - 3.
-May be installed flush depending upon local codes. - 4.
-Top or bottom clearance is 15.2 centimeters (6 inches) if no internal control panel.
-For units with internal control panel, the clearance in the table is needed for either top or bottom, but not both.
-The clearance is for supply fan removal.
+May be installed flush depending upon local codes.

 Table 3 - Coil Removal Clearances